felipethome/dynamic-material-table/README.md

 The descriptionURL needs to return a JSON with two properties:

 1. rowsCount: integer.
 The maximum number of rows your table can have.
 This is a requirement of [Fixed Data Table](https://facebook.github.io/fixed-data-table/).
 2. columns: array.
 This is an array with the description of the columns your table can have.
-It can be an array of strings that will be the column names, or it can be an array of objects where each one looks like:
+Each element in this array is an object with the following shape:

         {
-          key: 'col1', // Is required and it needs to be unique for each column
+          key: 'col1', // String.
+Is required and it needs to be unique for each column
-          label: 'Example 1', // This is a string with a friendly name to show to the user
+          label: 'Example 1', // String.
+This is a string with a friendly name to show to the user
-          type: 'email', // It can be bold, link, email or image.
+          type: 'email', // String.
+It can be bold, link, email or image.
 If undefined it is just common text
-          width: 200, // The column width,
+          width: 200, // Number.
+The column width,
-          isResizable: true, // If true the column is resizable
+          isResizable: true, // Boolean.
+If true the column is resizable
-          isSortable: true // If true the column is sortable }
+          isSortable: true // Boolean.
+If true the column is sortable }
 **Obs:** your columns array doesn't need to describe all the columns returned by the fetchURL, but it needs to describe the ones you want to show.
 In other words, just put in this array the columns you want to display to the user.
 **Tip:** that means you can have an ID column but not show it to the user.
 When the user clicks on a row all its columns (even the ones that are not being shown) will be passed to the onRowClick callback.